wilsonliaows/docs/connectors/mssql/introduction.md

 </details>

 ### Using single row actions/triggers vs using batch of rows actions/triggers
 SQL Server connector can read or write to your database either as a single row or in batches.
 When using batch triggers/actions, you have to provide the batch size you wish to work with.
 The batch size can be any number between 1 and 100, with 100 being the maximum batch size.
 Batch triggers and actions are great for jobs when you expect to read, create or update a large number of rows.
-Choosing to batch your job runs rather than having them split into separate jobs runs not only saves tasks but [reduces recipe runtimes and decreases load on your servers](/features/batch-processing.md).
+Choosing to batch your job runs rather than having them split into separate jobs runs not only saves operations but [reduces recipe runtimes and decreases load on your servers](/features/batch-processing.md).

 ![Batch trigger inputs](/assets/images/mssql/batch_trigger_input.png)
 *Batch trigger inputs*